O'Melveny & Myers LLP - The Inside View

 Firm profile

 For driven people, success is often its own reward.
-But what if you could achieve your goal to do the most challenging, transformative legal work—work that excites and ignites you—without having to compromise on a great firm culture?
-Recognized as a top firm for what we accomplish in the boardroom and courtroom for discerning clients the world over, we also enjoy a culture unlike any other.
-Ambition can coexist with mutual respect.
+At O’Melveny, you can pursue the most challenging, transformative legal work without compromising on a great firm culture.
 Our teams go above and beyond to achieve critical and complex feats for our clients, while supporting and valuing one another in the process.
+Here, ambition coexists with mutual respect.
 That’s the best of both worlds.
 That’s O’Melveny.

 Recruitment

 Recruitment outside OCIs: We aim to strike a balance between recruiting at national schools and regional schools within our various markets.
-In addition to on-campus recruitment programs, law students may apply directly to our summer associate program.
+Law students apply directly to our summer program via our application portal.
+To learn more about our summer program and 1L & 2L fellowship programs visit our law students careers page at www.omm.com.

-Summer associate profile: We look for candidates who are enthusiastic about O’Melveny and want to dedicate themselves to our Values.
+Summer associate profile: We look for candidates who are enthusiastic about O’Melveny and our practice areas, and who demonstrate a commitment to our work and firm Values.
 We consider a variety of criteria when making hiring decisions.
-We consider candidates who we believe will be well suited based on interests, personality, and credentials.
-We also look for high academic achievement, extracurricular activities like journal work and moot court, prior professional work experience, and candidates with a diverse set of experiences.
+We look for high academic achievement, extracurricular activities like journal work and moot court, and prior professional work experience.
+We consider candidates who we believe will be well suited based on interests, experiences, personality, and credentials.

 This Firm's Rankings in